moonggae/stardew-valley-randomizer/More Random Edition/Assets/CustomImages/readme.txt

 Flowers:
 Two versions of each flower must be placed here.
-One is for flowers with hues, and is for flowers without hues.
+One is for flowers with hues, and one is for flowers without hues.
 The image to use for the flower without hues should end with "-NoHue.png".
 The following is an example of two file names that will work:
 - MyFlower.png
 - MyFlower-NoHue.png

 Here's an outline of how the rest of the sprites work:
 - 1, 2: Two variations of when the seed is first planted
 - 3, 4, 5: Three of the growth stages of the flower
-- 6: The stem of the final growth stage of the folder
+- 6: The stem of the final growth stage of the flower
 - 7: (Only for flowers with hues, unused otherwise): The top of the flower - a hue is applied to this flower, depending on the flower being replaced